patternfly/patternfly/src/pages/guidelines.md

 }
 ```

-This set up allows for consistency across components, it generates a common language between designers and developers, and it gives granular control to authors.
+This setup allows for consistency across components, it generates a common language between designers and developers, and it gives granular control to authors.

 ### Comment all magic values

 If a situation arises where a value needs entering into the style sheets that isn't already defined in the global variables this should serve as a red flag to you.

-In the case where a 'magic' value needs entering ensure a comment is added on the line above to explain its relevance.
+In the case where a 'magic' value needs entering, ensure a comment is added on the line above to explain its relevance.

 ## Harry Robert's Guidelines